nishad/jijopu.github.io/_posts/2016-03-16-an-awesome-csir-ugc-net-and-other-career-options-in-physics-after-pg-degree.md

 Nuclear models, semi empirical mass formula, nuclear stability, and ideas of different counters can come in handy.
 In case of reactions and emissions, beta particle decay is important.
 Follow different mechanisms possible within a nucleus.
 Elementary particle physics can be tougher for some but learn the classification of particles with the aid of some group theory and general reading.
 Learn to solve any nuclear or elementary particle reactions using the basic conservation laws used to group them.
 Hypercharge, Iso-spin, Baryon or Lepton Number, Strangeness, etc., are not that difficult to digest.
 Ideas of violation of parity, CPT, etc., will help.
 Questions from this section mostly follow the syllabus and ref. #1 and #2 are very useful to cover the syllabus.
 One can easily find books that give good coverage of nuclear physics.

-### Books

-Introduction to Nuclear and Particle Physics – A. Das and T. Ferbel (World Scientific – 2005).
+1. Introduction to Nuclear and Particle Physics – A. Das and T. Ferbel (World Scientific – 2005).
-The Particle Hunters - Yuval Ne'eman and Yoram Kirsh (Cambridge University Press, 1996).
+2. The Particle Hunters - Yuval Ne'eman and Yoram Kirsh (Cambridge University Press, 1996).
-Subatomic Physics - Ernest M. Henley and Alejandro Garcia (World Scientific, 2007).
+3. Subatomic Physics - Ernest M. Henley and Alejandro Garcia (World Scientific, 2007).
-An Introduction to Nuclear Physics – W. N. Cottingham and D. A. Greenwood (Cambridge University Press, 2004).
+4. An Introduction to Nuclear Physics – W. N. Cottingham and D. A. Greenwood (Cambridge University Press, 2004).
-Particles and Nuclei: An Introduction to the Physical Concepts – Bogdan Povh et. al. (Springer, 2006).
+5. Particles and Nuclei: An Introduction to the Physical Concepts – Bogdan Povh et. al. (Springer, 2006).
-Introduction to Elementary Particle Physics – Khanna (Prentice Hall of India).
+6. Introduction to Elementary Particle Physics – Khanna (Prentice Hall of India).

 ### Note: